CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted description for a narrow, specific skill.
-It clearly identifies the target files, the synchronization task, when to use it, and provides explicit trigger terms in both languages.
-The only minor weakness is that the specific actions could be slightly more detailed (e.g., does it translate content, copy structure, validate links?).
+This is a well-crafted skill description that clearly defines its narrow purpose (bilingual README synchronization), provides explicit trigger terms in both languages, and answers both what and when.
+The main weakness is that the specific actions could be more detailed (e.g., does it translate content, diff files, update sections?).

 DimensionReasoningScore